What Price Glory (1952 film): Plot

 Upon the United States entry into World War I, the first American units to arrive at the front in France are veteran Marine companies, one of which is commanded by Captain Flagg, along with his lieutenants, Moore and Aldrich.
-Flagg has developed a romantic relationship with the daughter of the local innkeeper, Charmaine, and resumes their relationship after returning from the front.
-However, he lies to her and tells her he is married when she wants to come with him on his leave to Paris.
+Flagg developed a romantic relationship with the daughter of the local innkeeper, Charmaine, and resumes their relationship after returning from the front.
+However, he lies to her, saying that he is married when she wants to accompany him on his leave to Paris.
 Replacements arrive and their lack of discipline and knowledge infuriate the captain.
-But he is expecting the arrival of a new top sergeant, who he hopes will be able to train them properly.
-However, when the sergeant arrives, it is Quirt, Captain Flagg's longtime rival, and their rivalry quickly re-ignites.
+But he is expecting the arrival of a new top sergeant, whom he hopes will manage to train them properly.
+However, when the sergeant arrives, it is Quirt, Captain Flagg's longtime rival, and their rivalry re-ignites.

 Flagg leaves for Paris, and while he is away, Quirt begins to romance Charmaine.
-At the same time, another of the new arrivals, Private Lewisohn, begins a romance with a young woman of the village.
 When Flagg returns, he is approached by Charmaine's father, Whiskey Pete, who expresses concern over his daughter's relationship with Quirt.
-Flagg becomes angry, as Quirt has moved in on other girlfriends of Flagg in the past.
-But he sees this as an opportunity to get even with Quirt once and for all, by using Pete's concern to force Quirt to marry Charmaine, taking him off the market once and for all.
+Flagg becomes angry, as Quirt has previously moved in on other girlfriends of Flagg.
+But he sees this as an opportunity to get even with Quirt, by using Pete's concern to force Quirt to marry Charmaine, taking him off the market once and for all.
 As the wedding approaches, the unit receives orders to move back to the front lines.
 Flagg sees an opportunity to add insult to injury by not informing Quirt of the impending deployment, until after the wedding, which would mean sending Quirt into battle immediately after the ceremony.

-As he sets up Quirt's wedding, Flagg is approached by Lewisohn, who wants to marry Nicole Bouchard, a local girl he has known for eight days.
+While setting up Quirt's wedding, Flagg is approached by another of the new arrivals, Private Lewisohn, who wants to marry Nicole Bouchard, a local he has known for eight days.
 Flagg convinces him to wait.
-General Cokely visits the unit shortly before deployment, promising Flagg that if they can capture an Imperial German Army officer, he will allow the company to retire from the front, as well as giving a week's leave to Flagg.
+Brigadier General Cokely visits the unit before deployment, promising Flagg that if they can capture an Imperial German Army officer, he will allow the company to retire from the front, as well as giving a week's leave to Flagg.
 Flagg's surprise is spoiled, and Quirt refuses to marry Charmaine, offering Flagg the choice of taking him into battle or sending him to headquarters to be court-martialed.
 Flagg realizes Quirt's value in battle and takes him to the front lines.